austendvds-boop/dvds-availability/README.md

 - `configuredIds` – the numeric IDs sourced directly from `location-config.json`
 - `typeCalendarIds` – calendars Acuity says are enabled for the appointment type (if Acuity exposes that metadata)
-- `resolvedIds` – the final intersection used for availability requests
+- `intersection` – the final ID list after intersecting the strict config with the appointment type’s allow list
 - `disallowed` – configured IDs that are currently not enabled for the appointment type (update the type in Acuity if you see values here)

-The production UI on `/` surfaces the same diagnostics under the “Pool availability by location” panel, alongside the appointment type resolver, so you can confirm the configuration without leaving the dashboard.
-The new month view card at the bottom of the page calls `/api/month-availability`, paints a calendar grid of pooled slot counts, and lets you click a day to drill into the exact times using `/api/location-availability`.
+The production UI on `/` surfaces the same diagnostics directly beneath the “Fetch pooled availability” controls, so you can confirm the configuration without leaving the dashboard.
+The month view card underneath calls `/api/month-availability`, paints a calendar grid of pooled slot counts, and lets you click a day to drill into the exact times using `/api/location-availability`.

 ## Troubleshooting 403 responses